-The branhamroys website located at https://branhamroys.com/ is a copyrighted work belonging to Branham Roys.
+The branhamroys website located at https://branhamroys.com is a copyrighted work belonging to Branham Roys (referred to as BR).
 Certain features of the Site may be subject to additional guidelines, terms, or rules, which will be posted on the Site in connection with such features.

 All such additional terms, guidelines, and rules are incorporated by reference into these Terms.